-VA Students: Veterans enrolled in NCD programs will be interrupted for unsatisfactory attendance when accumulated absences, tardies, and class cuts exceed 10 percent of class contact hours.
+VA Students: Veterans enrolled in NCD programs will be interrupted for unsatisfactory attendance when accumulated absences, tardies, and class cuts exceed the following amounts of class contact hours: 130 hours for the Master Welder program; 90 hours for the Advanced Welding program; 40 hours for the Welding program; and 28 hours for the Specific Process Welding program.
 The interruption will be reported to the Department of Veterans Affairs (VA) within 30 days of the veteran's last date of attendance.
-A veteran may be re-enrolled for benefits at the beginning of the term following interruption because of unsatisfactory attendance only when the cause of unsatisfactory attendance has been removed.